There’s no end to the number of incredible things to do in West Cork.

 The cable car runs 250m above the sea and takes just 10 minutes to transport explorers from the mainland to the most westerly of West Cork’s inhabited islands.

 When you reach the island, have a ramble around and enjoy spectacular views of the Beara Peninsula.

-18. Spin along the coastal road to Allihies
+8. The coastal road to Allihies

 I drove from Healy Pass to Allihies very recently, and it’s a drive that I’ll remember for a long time to come.
 The drive out to Allihies is sensational.

 This corner of Ireland possesses the unique ability to make you feel like you’re the only person left on earth.
 It’s just you, the mountains, the wind and the waves.

 The best recommendation that I can give you with this stretch of the road trip is to get lost.
 Literally.
 Take the roads that tickle your fancy.
 Follow your nose and let the Wild Atlantic Way do the rest.

 You’ll be treated to the view above as you begin your descent towards the village.
 If you fancy it, drop into the Allihies Copper Mine Museum to learn about what happened when rich copper deposit was discovered in the area in 1812.